Micg25/Micg25/README.md

 ---

 ### 🔭 Working on
-* 🌱 I’m currently learning Vulnerability Assessment and Penetration Testing
+* 🌱 I’m currently learning Vulnerability Assessment and Penetration Testing, Analysis of Algorithms and their Complexity,  Distributed Systems Engineering for which I'm developing a Java project using Maven that crunches Spotify user datas to give statistics base on the Streaming History, using Design patterns for Distributed Systems.
 * 🌍 I’m looking for an Intership abroad